 Students with disabilities must apply to TAMU through the regular admissions procedure.
 There are no special admissions procedures.
 A student may, however, apply to the companies that administer the standardized admission exams (such as Educational Testing Services and The College Board) for provision of accommodations when taking standardized tests such as the SAT, ACT and GRE.
 Contact the exam administration companies for further information on how to apply for and make arrangements for standardized exam accommodations.

 If you suspect you have a disability that is impacting your academic performance, you will need to provide documentation of that disability to Disability Resources (DR).
 This documentation must be supplied by a qualified professional who is licensed or certified to diagnose the disability in question.
 An appointment should be scheduled with an Access Coordinator (AC) in the Department of Disability Resources to discuss your potential need for services and to gather resource and referral information.

 Colleges are required to provide any reasonable accommodation that may be necessary for equal access to education.
 They are not required to design special programs for students with disabilities or have Individualized Educational Plans (IEP’s).

 In college, students with disabilities are covered under Section 504 of the Rehabilitation Act and under the Americans with Disabilities Act.
 The Individuals with Disabilities Education Act (IDEA) no longer applies.
 Since this is the case, the legal obligations change.
 There is no special education in college.
 Under IDEA, it is the responsibility of the schools to provide services and seek out students with disabilities.
 Colleges do not have to seek out students with disabilities.
-It is the student’s responsibility to seek out services through Disability Resources.
+It is the student’s responsibility to seek out services and accommodations through Disability Resources.